TheByteAttic/AgonLight/README.md

 # Agon light™

-<i><b>BREAKING:</b></i> Agon light™ has a new and superior board revision, called the '<a href="https://github.com/TheByteAttic/AgonORIGINS/tree/main">ORIGINS edition</a>,' which <i>supercedes this original version for all cases</i>.
+<i><b>IMPORTANT ANNOUNCEMENT (July 19, 2023):</b></i> Agon light™ has a new and superior board revision, called the '<a href="https://github.com/TheByteAttic/AgonORIGINS/tree/main">ORIGINS edition</a>,' which <i>supercedes this original version for all cases</i>.
 This repository is now maintained <i>purely for legacy reasons</i>.
 All makers and sellers should migrate to the ORIGINS edition promptly; it is 100% backward compatible with the original in this repository, but uses a couple of different parts. <i>So be alert for the updates to the Bill of Materials!</i>

 ![AgonLight Tiny](https://user-images.githubusercontent.com/69539226/174462809-74da7287-020a-45ee-8996-a5056379a8d4.png)